How to Build Simple React App (Part 4)

 </li>

-First of al, we added todo-holder class to each <li> element, and removed that inlined style for done tasks into a class.
-Task text is wrapped inside text class, and buttons inside buttons class, buttons are changed from <button> tag into <a> tags with images inside, and in onClick handlers are added e.preventDefault(); on beginning so that link doesn't actually go somewhere (top of the page).
+First of all, we added todo-holder class to each <li> element and removed that inlined style for done tasks into a class.
+Task text is wrapped inside text class, and buttons inside buttons class, buttons are changed from <button> tag into <a> tags with images inside, and in onClick handlers are added e.preventDefault(); on beginning so that the link doesn't actually go somewhere (top of the page).
 And last but not least FilterSelect.
 We haven't added any special styles here either.
 But html changed a bit.

 // rendering html of src/components/Home/TodoList/FilterSelect/FilterSelect.jsx